maatlabs/zescrow/demos/ethereum_demo.md

 After deployment completes, note the printed `EscrowFactory` and `Verifier` addresses.

 5. Edit the [escrow_params.json](/templates/escrow_params.json) file to specify the parameters of your escrow.
 When in doubt, please check the definition of `EscrowParams` in the [`core` interface](/core/src/interface.rs), which provides the full context for what's expected.
-Here's an example of what yours might look like:
+Here's an example of what your escrow parameters might look like:

 ```json
 {